rpietrantuono/EVA/README.md

 # The Evolutionary Abduction (EVA) Repository
 ## Source

-This repository contains the material of the following work: "An Evolutionary Strategy for Automatic Hypotheses Generation inspired by Abductive Reasoning", submitted for publication.
+This repository contains the material of the following work: "Automatic generation of plausible co-occurring causes for effects explanation or prediction", submitted for publication.

-The work proposes an evolutionary algorithm to solve a specific class of optimization problems, called Causal Combinatorial Optimization Problems (CCOP), making use of operators that emulate the abductive human reasoning.
+The work proposes an evolutionary algorithm to solve a causal optimization problems, making use of operators that emulate the abductive human reasoning.
 The algorithm automatically advances hypotheses for potential causes for a given effect, hence allowing to find the most plausible (accoridng to a defined plausibility metric) explanations for a certain event.
 The application is on 4 datasets (in medial, decision-support system, and safety engineering domains).
 Results show that the algorithm can predict hypotheses that are equal or very simialr to really-occurred events.

 ## Description
 The repository contains the artefacts required to run EVA, as well as to reproduce the results reported in the paper.
 The code exploits  jMetal (https://github.com/jMetal), a Java framework to develop and experiment evolutionary algorithms.